wingyplus/elm-liff/README.md

 3. Add `Liff.init(elmApp, {flags: {liffId: "your liff id"}})` to your code.
 4. Done.

-If it won't work or you have a problem, you can see an example in `src/demo.js` or open an issue.
+If it won't work or you have some troubles, you can see an example in `src/demo.js` or open an issue and mention me, I'll help you as soon as I can.

 ## Limitation